Queen surprises everyone in first public appearance in weeks

 Queen Elizabeth II attended the Royal Windsor Horse Show on Friday, watching her beloved equines from the comfort of a Range Rover before walking to her box in her first public appearance in person in weeks.

-The queen's public appearances are being closely watched as Britain prepares to celebrate the monarch's 70 years on the throne with four days of festivities June 2-5.
+The queen seemed relaxed and smiled while dozens of photographers a few feet away tried to capture the moment.

-Elizabeth, 96, has curtailed her schedule in recent months as she recovered from COVID-19 and coped with unspecified difficulties in moving around.
+The queen's public appearances are being closely watched as Britain prepares to celebrate the monarch's 70 years on the throne with four days of festivities from June 2 to 5.

 AdvertisementAdvertise with NZME.